Taco Veneers at Dazzle Dental: Wrap-Around Coverage for Worn, Chipped, or Short Anterior Teeth

 Taco veneers wrap over the incisal edge to protect it — solving the stress-concentration problem that makes standard veneers fail on worn teeth.
 Here’s who they’re for and what the process involves.

-Who Taco Veneers Are Designed For
+When Taco Veneers Are Indicated

 FAQs

-Cost is case-dependent — based on the number of teeth, the material chosen, and the complexity of the restoration.
+The cost depends on the number of teeth, the material chosen, and the complexity of the restoration.
 At Dazzle, taco veneers are priced comparably to e.max veneers in a similar preparation category.
 An itemised quote is provided at consultation after the clinical assessment.

 First Published On